Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/workflow-protocol-xml.md

 </use_mcp_tool>
 ```

-**Embody the new database role identity immediately:**
-- Study the `currentRole` object from database
-- Internalize the database role's capabilities and restrictions
-- Adopt the database-defined behavioral context
+After role transition, update your mental Workflow State Tracker with new role information and embody the new role's characteristics.

 ### Phase 4: Workflow Completion

-When all database steps are completed in the final role:
+When all steps are completed in the final role:

 ```xml
 <use_mcp_tool>